 As much as remote work can significantly benefit an organization, remote workers can feel isolated, which can ultimately impact their productivity.
 Combining your hybrid team members - the blend of remote and in-house workers - is a crucial way to improve your business operations.

 One of the most useful tools for increasing productivity of remote workers is video conferencing.
+When in-person communication isn't an option, video conferencing is preferred for feeling connected with co-workers.
 There are numerous applications and platforms for video conferencing and collaboration.
 Some, such as Cisco WebEx, are industry standards but can be expensive.
 Others are growing in popularity and may even be offered free or at a low cost.
 (Check out our list of the best free video conferencing apps for solo users, educators, and more.)

 Here is a list of the top 10 video chat apps for enabling productive online meetings for your hybrid teams.
 Each of these software options works well with the Meeting Owl, and helps hybrid teams feel more connected.